Nassandres sur Risle

 Nassandres sur Risle ([nasɑ̃dʁ syʁ ʁil], literally Nassandres on Risle) is a commune in the department of Eure, northern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Nassandres (the seat), Carsix, Fontaine-la-Soret and Perriers-la-Campagne.

+Geography

+The commune along with another 69 communes shares part of a 4,747 hectare, Natura 2000 conservation area, called Risle, Guiel, Charentonne.